JoseRibeiro/simple-rsync-backup/README.md

-# simple-rsync-backp
+# simple-rsync-backup
-Script to backup files to two different locations using rsync.
+Script to back up files to two different locations using rsync.